OpenMDAO/OpenMDAO/openmdao/docs/features/running/set_get.rst

 then the output takes precedence and it determines the units you should work in.

-Outputs and independent variables
+Outputs and Independent Variables
 -----------------------------------
 To set or get the output variable, you reference it by its promoted name.
-In the regular :ref:`SellarDerivatives <usr_openmdao.test_suite.components.sellar.py>` problem all the variables have been promoted to the top of the model.
+In the regular <openmdao.test_suite.components.sellar.py> problem all the variables have been promoted to the top of the model.
 So to get the value of the "y1" output defined in <openmdao.test_suite.components.sellar.SellarDis1withDerivatives> component you would do the following:

 .. embed-test::